Dr. med. Dirk Manski

 Partial Cystectomy

-Partial cystectomy with pelvic lymphadenectomy is a therapeutic alternative to radical cystectomy for localized bladder carcinoma with muscle invasion, especially when localized at the bladder roof or with adequate distance from the ureteral orifices.
+Partial cystectomy with pelvic lymphadenectomy is a therapeutic alternative to radical cystectomy for localized bladder carcinoma with muscle invasion, especially when localized at the bladder roof or an adequate distance from the ureteral orifices.
 Furthermore, urachal carcinoma and bladder diverticula carcinomas are well suited for partial cystectomy; this also applies to large superficial diverticula carcinoma.
-Disadvantage of partial cystectomy is the risk of intravesical recurrence and thus the need for regular cystoscopy and biopsies, two-stage radical cystectomy for tumor progression is necessary in up to 25%.
+The disadvantage of partial cystectomy is the risk of intravesical recurrence and, thus, the need for regular cystoscopy and biopsies.
+Two-stage radical cystectomy for tumor progression is necessary in up to 25%.
 The following conditions are recommended to achieve oncologic outcome comparable to radical treatment (Capitanio et al., 2009):

 Bladder Preservation with Radiochemotherapy

 Bladder preservation is possible with a combined therapy regimen: radical TURB is followed by radiotherapy and cisplatin-containing chemotherapy.
-In comparable tumor stages and patient selections, comparable results are reported to patients with radical cystectomy: five-year survival 48–63%, in 36–43% long-term survival with bladder preservation is reported.
+Comparable results are reported: five-year survival of 48–63%, and in 36–43%, long-term survival with bladder preservation is reported.

 Disadvantages include the high rate of side effects, the need for costly interdisciplinary treatment, and the high recurrence rate of superficial tumors with persistent need for cystoscopy and TURB.
 A clear advantage in quality of life seems more than questionable given the good functional results of the neobladder.